MojoAuth/mojoauth-docs/content/howto/integrate-responsys-sms/index.md

 > Localize your website according to a country or region, checkout [Localization](/configurations/localization/) guide for more details.

-> In case of multiple sources required, just pass the source in the array.
+> In case multiple sources are required, just pass the source in the array.

 ```js
 config = {